Alcohol Poisoning

 In the event that they are unconscious and cannot be woken up, place them on their side and into the recovery position.
 [5]

-Keep the individual warm and reassure them that you are present until the ambulance arrives.
+Keep the individual warm and reassure them that you are there with them until the ambulance arrives.

 There are certain things you must not do if you are attempting to help an individual who has alcohol poisoning.